Code-m1ner/MLS4-easyapp/README.md

 ### Colours

-Please find the colours schemes that I used [here](https://coolors.co/bd3c31-000000-ffffff-212529).
+I used less colours since the appearance of the site didn't require much of colouring.

 ### Typography

-I decided to use Be Vietnam Pro as my font of choice with sans serif as my backup font for browsers that might not support Be Vietnam Pro.
+I decided to use Lato as my font of choice for the whole pfoject.

-The link to the font can be found [here](https://fonts.google.com/share?selection.family=Be%20Vietnam%20Pro).
+The link to the font can be found [here](https://fonts.google.com/share?selection.family=Lato:wght@300&display=swap).

 <a name="features"></a>

-### Existing Features
+### Features

-#### Base Template
+#### All Pages

 - Delivery Banner - The delivery banner contains information about free delivery and the free delivery threshold.
 It is fixed to the bottom of the main navigation menu of the screen to allow for ease of access and improved user navigation.
 The links take users to different parts of the site which are as follows:
     - Unregistered user: